Riding is Fun and Good for Conditioning

 Finally, I made it to the top.
 The ordeal was over.
 I could stop peddling, stop moving completely.
 I could just lie down on the grass and let the pain subside.
 But I did not.
 I was victorious over the road in a battle of wills.
 My pride was too great to give in to the pain.

 Sure, some of the trail riding was difficult.
-We went through rivers, up slabs of rock, down a hill filled with prickers, and at times the gravel was loose enough as to make travel difficult.
+We went through rivers, up slabs of rock, down a hill filled with prickers, and at times the gravel was loose enough to make travel difficult.
 Still, nothing came close to the challenge of that first hill.

 Get in Great Shape by Riding

 All I know is that if I rode up and down this one hill twice every single day, I would be in great shape within a month.
 Of course, my conditioning using this method would plateau pretty quickly, but it would definitely give a kick-start to a new realm of conditioning that I just can’t get from interval sprints.

 If you are looking to increase your conditioning or to get started on a new training program, consider adding bike riding to your routine.
-Two or three extra ride each week for an hour or two, will do great things for your legs and for conditioning.
+Two or three extra rides each week for an hour or two will do great things for your legs and for conditioning.

 Try any of the following workouts:

 - flat bike sprints – sprint for 30 seconds, peddle slowly for 2 minutes, repeat for 20 minutes.

 - uphill bike sprints – (small hills) sprint to the top, coast down, repeat for 20 minutes